 Lotus even makes a vegan spekulatius-flavoured spread, which I hear is now being marketed by Trader Joe's in the US as “cookie butter”.

 Thanks to Nat King Cole, I came to associate roasted chestnuts with winter weather and Christmas merriment long before I knew what they were.
-Growing up in Alabama, I thought of chestnuts the same way I thought of snowmen – as part of the backdrop to a fairytale Christmas wonderland that I would only ever read about in storybooks.
+Growing up in Mobile, Alabama, I thought of chestnuts the same way I thought of snowmen – as part of the backdrop to a fairytale Christmas wonderland that I would only ever read about in storybooks.

 Then I moved to Switzerland and discovered that, lo and behold, roasted chestnuts are real!
 As soon as the temperatures drop, stalls pop up all over town selling them by weight in paper cones.